microsoftgraph/microsoft-graph-docs/api-reference/beta/api/teams_apps_remove_published.md

 # Remove an app from your organization's app catalog

 Remove the [app](../resources/teamscatalogapp.md) from your organization's app catalog (the tenant app catalog).
-To remove your app from your organization's app catalog, specify `Organization` as the **distributionMethod** in the [teamsCatalogApp](../resources/teamscatalogapp.md) resource.
+To remove your app from your organization's app catalog, specify `organization` as the **distributionMethod** in the [teamsCatalogApp](../resources/teamscatalogapp.md) resource.

 ## Permissions